 Hit version by Burl Ives (US #60/MOR #12 1964).

 Also recorded (as “First Night of the Full Moon”) by Jack Jones (US #59/AUS #8 1964).

 Hit album version by Don Ho (1965).

-“The 1963 light-hearted comedy was filmed in Kauai, Hawaii but is set in French Polynesia.
-Ford called it ‘a spoof picture – a whammy, crazy sort of thing.
+“The light-hearted comedy, filmed in Kauai, Hawaii (but set in French Polynesia), was what director Ford termed ‘a spoof picture – a whammy, crazy sort of thing.
 We [were] not going for any prizes.’
-Although it was a modest financial success, Donovan’s Reef still was the 24th highest-grossing film of 1963 (among such releases as Cleopatra, How the West Was Won, Tom Jones, and The Great Escape among the top ten).
+Although it became only a modest financial success, Donovan’s Reef was still the 24th highest-grossing film of 1963 (a year with included such stellar releases as Cleopatra, How the West Was Won, Tom Jones, and The Great Escape among the top ten).

 “Don Ho was a singer of Native Hawaiian, Chinese, Portuguese, Dutch, and German descent, born in Honolulu.
 In 1954, Ho entered the United States Air Force and spent time flying C-97s with the Military Air Transport Service (MATS).
 Transferred to Travis AFB, California, he went to the local city of Concord and bought an electronic keyboard from a music store, and recalls, ‘That’s when it all started.’